-location = sun.get_astral_location(hass) sunrise = location.sunrise(datetime.datetime.today()).replace(tzinfo=None) sunset = location.sunset(datetime.datetime.today()).replace(tzinfo=None) print(f"today sunrise = {sunrise}, sunset = {sunset}") '''
+location = sun.get_astral_location(hass) sunrise = location[0].sunrise(datetime.datetime.today()).replace(tzinfo=None) sunset = location[0].sunset(datetime.datetime.today()).replace(tzinfo=None) print(f"today sunrise = {sunrise}, sunset = {sunset}") '''

-(Note that the sun.sun attributes already provide times for the next sunrise and sunset, so this example is a bit contrived.)
+(Note that the sun.sun attributes already provide times for the next sunrise and sunset, so this example is a bit contrived.
+Also note this only applies to HA 2021.5 and later; prior to that, sun.get\astral\location() doesn't return the elevation, so replace location[0] with location in the two expressions if you have an older version of HA.)

 Here's another method that uses the installed version of astral directly, rather than the HASS helper function.
-It's a bit more cryptic since it's a very old version of astral, but you can see how the HASS configuration values are used:
+HA 2021.5 upgraded to astral 2.2, and here's one way of getting sunrise using this version (prior to this HA used a very old version of astral).